Private Tours of Italy: The Insider’s Guide to Choosing the Right Tour Operator

 3. True Customization vs. Templated “Flexibility”

-Genuine customization means building an itinerary from a blank slate, designed around your passions.
-True customization means no pre-designed templates—your journey is crafted from scratch.
+Genuine customization means building an itinerary from a blank slate, designed around your passions, with no pre-designed templates.
+Your journey is crafted from scratch.
 Be wary of operators offering a menu of “pre-designed experiences” to mix and match.
 A quality proposal takes time to craft; an instant quote is often a sign of a template.
-A great operator will first ask deep questions: What moves you?
-What pace feels natural?
-What have you always wanted to understand about Italy?
+A great operator will first ask deep questions about what moves you, what pace feels natural, and what you have always wanted to understand about Italy.

 Ask This: “Do you create itineraries from scratch or modify templates?”